gltc-d/gltc-d.github.io/index.md

 Thanks to all of you for playing, and a special thank you to the following:

+**Angel**
-Angel - Helping to make sane decisions regarding the game and server.
+Helping to make sane decisions regarding the game and server.

+**Fiz**
-Fiz - Being the guy who tested almost every single feature until it worked.
+Being the guy who tested almost every single feature until it worked.

+**Seven**
-Seven - Helping with ratios and some back-end technicalities.
+Helping with ratios and some back-end components.

+**Rev**
-Rev - Giving a lot of gameplay suggestions and inspiration for a lot of features in the game.
+Giving a lot of gameplay suggestions and inspiration for a lot of features in the game.

+**Afferty**
-Afferty - Pointed out mistakes in the most vulgar way :eyes: Also helped to support the game finanically.
+Pointed out mistakes in the most vulgar way :eyes: Also helped to support the game finanically.

+**BossReaper**
-BossReaper - Paid to win a lot, only reason I was able to afford servers throughout BETA.
+Paid to win a lot, only reason I was able to afford servers throughout BETA.

+**Spike**
-Spike - Forced me to make the game "spike-friendly" so you wouldn't break it.
+Forced me to make the game "spike-friendly" so you wouldn't break it.